Bhujangasana: Health Benefits,Types and How to do?

 Hasta bhujangasana or curve hand cobra pose is the second famous posture.
 Here you can do the yoga without straightening the arms and by flexing them.
 Also, you can turn your hands outward in this yoga.

-The curved hand’s cobra pose (Vakra Hasta Bhujangasana) is an effective cobra pose that aids to enhance the efficiency of digestive system.
-Ardha Bhujangasana (Half cobra pose) is also called a sphinx pose because the last asana is resemble an Egyptian sphinx.
+The curved hand’s cobra pose (Vakra Hasta Bhujangasana) is an effective cobra pose that aids in enhancing the efficiency of the digestive system.
+Ardha Bhujangasana (Half cobra pose) is also called a sphinx pose because the last asana resembles an Egyptian sphinx.

 Urdhva Bhujangasana or Raised Arm Cobra or Saral Hasta Bhujangasana